Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Cleaning your carpets will keep them looking nice.
 Carpet cleaning services and even store bought shampoos can be quite expensive.

 Buying multiple cleaning products can be expensive.
 Sometimes you can make a homemade version of a popular cleaning agent from products you may already have around your house.
-This is a guide about homemade OxiClean recipes.
+This is a page about homemade OxiClean recipes.

 It is easy to make your own all purpose cleaners, and they can be just as effective as the store bought cleaners.
 This page contains homemade all-purpose cleaner recipes.